Anthea Sylbert: Other credits

-Sylbert was nominated for the 1978 Academy Award for Best Costume Design for her work on the film Julia (1977).

 Awards and recognition

 In addition to the 1975 and 1978 Academy Award nominations for best costume design, Sylbert won an Emmy for her production of Truman (1995).
 In 1999, Sylbert and Richard Romanus were nominated for Best Original Screenplay by the Writers Guild of America for the Christmas film If You Believe.
 Sylbert was an honoree at the 7th Annual Costume Designers Guild Awards (in 2005), where she received the Lacoste Career Achievement award for film.